Nobly143/alx-pre_course/README.md

-My first readme in ALX so happy
+My first readme in ALX so happy!